-Today bamboo shoots remain a very popular component in a wide variety of dishes throughout southeast Asia and beyond.
-But we don’t usually cook with bamboo because its exquisite flavor.
-Instead we use bamboo to add a little extra texture, as well as some fiber and protein.
+Today, bamboo shoots remain a very popular component in a wide variety of dishes throughout Southeast Asia and beyond.
+But we don’t usually cook with bamboo for its exquisite flavor.
+Instead, we use bamboo to add a little extra texture, as well as some fiber and protein.
 When it comes to flavor, we let those exotic Asian spices do the talking.

 Fermented bamboo is common in Nepal and northern India.
+There’s also a tradition of eating fermented bamboo in Kenya and East Africa.
 If you’re a fan of fermentation, you can check this recipe for Bastenga and Kesei.
 You might also enjoy this recipe for kimchi and this article on the science of sauerkraut.

 The variety of culinary uses for bamboo shoots is virtually unlimited.
-So get a hold of some culms and get into it.
-If you don’t have a good grove in your backyard or a fresh bamboo vendor at your local farmers market, you can find canned bamboo shoots at most Asian specialty shops or major supermarkets.
+So grab ahold of some culms and get into it.
+If you don’t have a good grove in your backyard or a fresh bamboo vendor at your local farmers market, you can still find canned bamboo shoots at most Asian specialty shops or major supermarkets.

 Cooking with bamboo kitchenwares

 If you like cooking and eating bamboo, chances are you also enjoy cooking and eating with bamboo kitchen implements.
-Bambu Batu carries a wide selection of kitchen tools, from travel utensils to cutting boards.
-If you check online, you can also find some very high quality bamboo cutting boards at Amazon.
+Look online and you can find some very high-quality bamboo cutting boards at Amazon as well as an endless array of bamboo cooking utensils.
 Ideal for use in the kitchen, wood from bamboo is extremely hard and naturally antimicrobial, making it resistant to germs and easy to keep clean.